 How do I register for WS 890/892?

-Students should contact the Women’s Studies Graduate Program Office (1122 Lane Hall) to get an override.
-Once the override is entered, the student can go into Wolverine Access and register.
-Students enroll under the section of their advisor’s independent study instructor number (indi #).
+Students should contact the Women’s Studies Graduate Program Coordinator to get an override.
+Once the override is issued, the student can register through Wolverine Access.
+Students enroll under the section number assigned to their primary advisor.

 Does my current certificate advisor need to be my advisor for my WS 890/892 project?

 No; as long as another relevant faculty member agrees to advise you, it can be somebody different.
 Please let the Women’s Studies Graduate Program Office know if you choose to change advisors.